 At which campus can I study this program?

 This minor provides students with an opportunity to apply engineering principles to agricultural and biological production and processing systems and to the management of our natural resources.
-Courses may be selected by students to gain a better understanding of soil conservation and water quality, food and biological process engineering, structures and their environments, power and machinery, or microbiological engineering.
+Courses may be selected by students to gain a better understanding of power and machinery, microbiological engineering, soil conservation and water quality, food process engineering, or structures and their environments.

 What is Biological Engineering?